What is snow

 Falling snow is known as snowfall.
 This phenomenon is common in many areas characterized by low temperatures (generally in winter).
 When the snow is heavy it often destroys city infrastructure and disrupts daily and industrial activities many times.
 The structure of snowflakes is fractal.
 Fractals are geometric shapes repeated at different scales, producing very peculiar visual effects.

 Many cities use snow as their main tourist attraction (for example, Sierra Nevada).
-Due to the heavy snowfalls in these places, you can practice different sports such as skiing or snowboarding.
-In addition, the snow fields offer fantastic views, which can attract many tourists and generate huge profits.
+Due to the heavy snowfall in these places, various sports such as skiing and snowboarding are possible.
+In addition, the snowfields offer fantastic views, which can attract many tourists and generate huge profits.
+For more details, you can consult the article on curiosities about snow.

 what is snow and characteristics